neildawson/neildawson.github.io/_work/storystudio.md

 ### Outlining the app

-I fleshed out the list of features with an **app map** to ensure the number of views we were planning was within scope, and to establish an early model of the user journey.
+I fleshed out the list of features with an <mark>app map</mark> to ensure the number of views we were planning was within scope, and to establish an early model of the user journey.

 ![App map]({{ "/assets/storystudio/appmap.png" | absolute_url }})
 <span class="post-meta">The fourth and final version of the app map, with key user journeys highlighted in blue and orange</span>

-When I had explored most features in sketch form, I put together a rough **wireflow** to demonstrate the direction to other stakeholders.
+When I had explored most features in sketch form, I put together a rough <mark>wireflow</mark> to demonstrate the direction to other stakeholders.

 ![Wireflow]({{ "/assets/storystudio/wireflow.jpg" | absolute_url }})
 <span class="post-meta">Rough wireflow showing how the user navigates between views</span>

-When most elements were in place, I created a **click-through wireframe** in Axure RP to approximate dimensions for UI elements and test page transition animations.
+When most elements were in place, I created a <mark>click-through wireframe</mark> in Axure RP to approximate dimensions for UI elements and test page transition animations.

 ### Sweating the details